jinhaochan/eCRE/README.md

 ### Debug Registers
 ---

--Hardware BreakPoints = HWBP
+- Hardware BreakPoints = HWBP
--Software BreakPoints = SWBP
+- Software BreakPoints = SWBP

 There are 8 debug registers `DR0 - DR7` used to control debug operations of the processor